 - Unexplained physical symptoms, such as headaches, stomachaches, or muscle pain.

-- Isolation from family and friends as a way to avoid uncomfortable situations.
+- Isolation from family and friends is a way to avoid uncomfortable situations.

-These are just a few signs and symptoms indicating an individual is struggling with a possible addictive personality.
+These are just a few signs and symptoms indicating an individual struggle with a possibly addictive personality.
 It is important to remember that not everyone who experiences these issues has a diagnosable mental health disorder or addiction.
-But if these signs and symptoms are present for two weeks or more, it may be beneficial to speak with a qualified healthcare professional.
+But if these signs and symptoms are present for two weeks or more, speaking with a qualified healthcare professional may be beneficial.
 They can provide an accurate diagnosis and create a treatment plan tailored to each individual’s needs.

 Olympic Behavioral Health has found that individuals are more likely to achieve long-term sobriety when mental health issues are addressed alongside addiction treatment, called dual diagnosis.
 Sometimes, alcohol and drugs may be misused as self-medication for underlying psychological conditions.
 Our team is committed to delving beyond symptoms with compassionate care to provide the best opportunity for lasting recovery.

-Take the first steps to a healthy and happy life today by connecting with Olympic Behavioral Health in West Palm Beach.
+Today, connect with Olympic Behavioral Health in West Palm Beach to take the first steps to a healthy and happy life.
 Our fabulous Florida facility provides reliable, insurance-verifiable addiction treatment programs tailored to your unique needs.
 Get started on your journey down the road towards recovery – give us a call at (833) 826-9533 or submit our secure form for more information!

 For more information on mental health, visit the National Institute of Mental Health website at www.nimh.nih.gov for resources and information on diagnosis, treatment, and support services.
 Additionally, call the U.S. National Suicide Prevention Lifeline at 1-800-273-8255 to speak with a trained counselor and get help managing mental health (1) issues or suicidal thoughts.

-Call 911 or go to the nearest emergency room if you are in crisis.
+Call 911 or go to the nearest emergency room in crisis.
 Help is available to those who ask for it.
-You deserve to be happy and healthy, so don’t hesitate to seek help.
+You deserve happiness and health, so don’t hesitate to seek help.